powersj/powersj.io/content/post/ubuntu-bionic-chrony.md

 #### Additional Logging

-If additional logging is required to aid in debugging or tracking the performance of the NTP service, it is possible by uncommenting or adding the line below to the chrony configuration file.
+If additional logging is required to aid in debugging or tracking the performance of the NTP service, it is possible by commenting out or adding the line below to the chrony configuration file.
 In doing so enables additional data and statistics to be collected on an on-going basis:

 ```conf
 # Uncomment the following line to turn additional logging on